 No legal provision governs fixed or unlimited term contracts.
 Unlike many other countries, American law does not limit the duration of a fixed-term employment contract or the circumstances under which the parties may enter into a fixed-term employment contract.
 In the absence of an employment contract, employment relationships are presumed to be “at-will,” terminable by either party at any time, with or without cause.

 No legal provision governs a formal “trial period.”
 However, many employers have an internal policy on trial periods, often referred to as “introductory periods” or “probationary periods.”
 These internal policies are crafted based on the needs of a particular employer.
 They generally provide for a formal performance evaluation after an initial stated period of employment (often ninety (90) days).

 Except in certain mass dismissals or as provided for in an employment contract or a collective bargaining agreement, U.S. law does not impose a formal “notice period” to terminate an individual employment relationship.
-Employers must give 60 days’ advance notice to affected employees in advance of plant closings or covered mass layoffs.
+Most employees are employed “at-will” and either party can terminate the employment relationship without notice.
+Under the Worker Adjustment and Retraining Notification Act (“WARN Act”), employers must give 60 days’ advance notice to affected employees in advance of plant closings or covered mass layoffs.